 Kate Gibson, PsyD, ABPP is a licensed clinician psychologist specializing in the treatment of anxiety, trauma, obsessive-compulsive disorder (OCD), body-focused repetitive behaviors (BFRBs), and behavioral problems.
+Dr. Gibson also has a subspeciality in Selective Mutism.
 Dr. Gibson is board certified in Clinical Child and Adolescent Psychology by the American Board of Professional Psychology.
 Dr. Gibson has dedicated her career to providing evidence-based treatments, and training and supervising clinicians in the provision of evidence-based treatments.

 Dr. Gibson is certified by PCIT International as a PCIT therapist and Level 1 trainer.
 Dr. Gibson is a certified Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) therapist.
 Dr. Gibson has completed advanced training in the treatment of OCD using Exposure and Response Prevention (ERP) through the International OCD Foundation Pediatric Behavior Therapy Training Institute.
 Dr. Gibson has presented at regional and national conferences on the topics of trauma, PCIT, and evidence-based treatments.
 Dr. Gibson has done research in the areas of trauma program evaluation, and trauma resulting from intimate partner violence, sexual assault, and child sexual abuse.